nvidia-holoscan/holoscan-sdk/docs/visualization.md

 A depth map is a single channel 2d array where each element represents a depth value.
 The data is rendered as a 3d object using points, lines or triangles.
 The color for the elements can also be specified.

-Supported format for the depth map:
+Supported formats for the depth map:
 - 8-bit unsigned normalized format that has a single 8-bit depth component
+- 32-bit signed float format that has a single 32-bit depth component

 Supported format for the depth color map:
 - 32-bit unsigned normalized format that has an 8-bit R component in byte 0, an 8-bit G component in byte 1,